TheLazyTomcat/PascalSDK/readme.txt

 The SCS SDK, as provided by the SCS Software company, is a collection of APIs designed to allow data exchange and communication between a running game and a dynamic library loaded by this game.
-This dynamic library can use the APIs to provide additional functionality the game lacks, provide extensive logging, and more.
+This dynamic library can use the APIs to provide additional functionality to the game, provide extensive logging, and more.
 The APIs are defined in a set of several C header files (eg. "scssdk.h"), which are declaring number of constants, types and also a flat procedural interface.
-Currently (january 2023), this mechanism is supported by Euro Truck Simulator 2 and American Truck Simulator.
+Currently (february 2023), this mechanism is supported by Euro Truck Simulator 2 and American Truck Simulator.

-TelemetrySDK project aims to provide a pascal translation of the entire SDK for use in Delphi (version 7 or never) and Free Pascal Compiler (FPC version 2.6.4 or never) - possibly running under Lazarus IDE.
+PascalSDK project aims to provide a pascal translation of the entire SDK for use in Delphi (version 7 or never) and Free Pascal Compiler (FPC version 2.6.4 or never) - possibly running under Lazarus IDE.

-As for the name of this project - I am fully aware that the latest SDK contains not only the telemetry part, but also input API.
-The project was started way before input was included, and I don't want rename it just yet, therefore the name is staying as is.
-But of course, the APIs other than telemetry are translated too.

-Current version of TelemetrySDK (1.0) is based on SCS SDK version 1.14.
+Current version of PascalSDK (1.0) is based on SCS SDK version 1.14.